 Manager shall give written notice of proposed lease termination in the form required by the lease and applicable regulations in English, or Spanish, or, in the case of a resident with disability, in the format requested by the resident

-Although under HUD regulations, project-based Section 8 and Low Income Housing Tax Credit units that do not receive HUD operating subsidy are not subject to the public housing Grievance Procedure, CCHA has chosen to make this forum available in all the properties it manages.
-Consequently, in accordance with the grievance procedure rules, CCHA shall notify Resident in the lease termination notice of Resident’s grievance rights if the lease termination is subject to the Grievance Procedure.
+Although under HUD regulations, project-based Section 8 and Low Income Housing Tax Credit units that do not receive HUD operating subsidy are not subject to the public housing Grievance Procedure, HACC has chosen to make this forum available in all the properties it manages.
+Consequently, in accordance with the grievance procedure rules, HACC shall notify Resident in the lease termination notice of Resident’s grievance rights if the lease termination is subject to the Grievance Procedure.

-CCHA is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence or stalking (see Definitions in Section XIII) and will offer a resident in this situation an opportunity to certify to such facts.
+HACC is sensitive to the possibility that certain actions of a resident may be related to or the result of domestic violence, dating violence or stalking (see Definitions in Section XIII) and will offer a resident in this situation an opportunity to certify to such facts.
 The Violence Against Women Act protects individuals who are the victims of such crimes and misdemeanors from lease termination and eviction for criminal activity related to their victimization.
 Victims have 14 days to certify (on the applicable HUD form) or provide other documentation of their status.

 Notification Requirements